Customer contact centre

 If you are affected by coronavirus, there is a wide range of support and information available about the changes the government has brought in to support people who are already claiming benefits, need to claim benefits, or are at risk of losing their job as a result of coronavirus.

 As more and more of us are spending extended time at home during the pandemic we may be more aware of noise from our neighbours.
 We would kindly request that you demonstrate patience and understanding in this difficult time before you decide to log a formal complaint.

 We will continue to investigate complaints and take housing enforcement action where necessary in line with the Government legislation for Covid-19.

-The Lifeline team have suspended home visits but will contact customers by telephone and also offer help with shopping and prescriptions (charged at normal rate).
-We continue to respond to emergencies reported through the pendant alarm and the Ryecare out of hours service will prioritise essential calls.
+The Lifeline team have suspended home visits but are in contact with customers by telephone and offering help with shopping and prescriptions (charged at normal rate).
+The team are also responding to new referrals and installing any equipment required in customers properties.
+Any emergencies reported through the pendant alarm will also be resolved and assistance will be given when required.
+The Ryecare out of hours service is prioritising essential calls.

 Frequently Asked Questions

 Q. Can I still look at doing a Mutual Exchange?